ainfosec/FISSURE/README.md

 A local sensor node can be launched through the top buttons in the FISSURE Dashboard and helps maintain all pre-existing FISSURE functionality on a standalone workstation.
 Only one local and four remote sensor nodes (or five remote) are supported at this time.

-If any of the programs freeze or hang on clsoe, the following commands can be used to detect a problem or forcibly shut down:
+If any of the programs freeze or hang on close, the following commands can be used to detect a problem or forcibly shut down:
 ```
 sudo ps -aux | grep python3
 sudo pkill python3